Ikomia-dev/notebooks/README.md

-# :Rocket: Ikomia API Notebooks Collection
+#  :milky_way: Ikomia API Notebooks Collection

-Welcome to the Ikomia API Notebooks Collection! :star: Explore our wide range of Jupyter notebooks for computer vision tasks, including object detection, segmentation, classification, and more.
+:star: Welcome to the Ikomia API Notebooks Collection!
+Explore our wide range of Jupyter notebooks for computer vision tasks, including object detection, segmentation, classification, and more.

 ## Documentation Notebook